 Managing Timely Renewals

 Prompt renewal submissions help avoid lapses in commission status.
 Illinois no longer provides a grace period after commission expiration, so filing at least 60 days in advance is crucial.
-Notaries should verify all information is correct on their renewal form to prevent delays.
+Notaries should verify that all information on their renewal form is correct to prevent delays.

 Considerations for Errors and Omissions Insurance